ponzaaa/MSMBS/README.md

 ### What is the role of Feedback loops?
 Feedback loops are regulatory circuits where the output of a process influences its own activity, either amplifying it (positive feedback) or dampening it (negative feedback).
 These loops allow cells to dynamically adapt to internal and external changes.
 For example, in the MYC → MDM2 → p53 loop, MYC promotes MDM2, which suppresses p53 and keeps growth active. p53 can in turn regulate MYC and MDM2, forming a negative feedback loop that maintains controlled cell growth.

+### What are the limitations?
+First, the model does not consider all real world cell outcomes such as Senescence.
+By excluding alternative destinations, the model can only funnel initial states toward the 3 attractors proliferation, oncogenic growth and apoptosis, thus presenting an incomplete and potentially misleading picture of the cell's potential long-term behaviors.

+The second limitation is the model’s binary setup and the logic operators it uses, which oversimplify biology.
+It does not consider continious concentration thresholds and gradual responses and therefore the cell either ignores stress or dies, without considering repair mechanisms or partial arrest that real cells use for actual outcome decisions.
+In addition, the AND, OR and NOT operators neccessarily reduce the models accuracy of the cells non-linear behaviour.

+Lastly, a limitation related to the previous point, the model lacks nuanced temporal dynamics.
+Although it updates in discrete steps, it cannot represent variable durations, delays, or commitment points.
+This limits its ability to capture when a cell recovers, pauses, or irreversibly commits to arrest or death.

 ## Files

 - `Assignment3.ipynb` – main notebook (Building and analysing a network with mutations)